kmontag/modeStep/README.md

 - avoid `CCs 40-86 (channel 1)`, since the SoftStep uses these controls to send sensor data while in hosted mode.
 - avoid `CCs 20-29, 40-42, 50-53, and 110-119 (any channel)`, since
-  mapping these will cause Live to send feedback that interferes with the SoftStep's LEDs and display.
+  mapping these might cause Live to send feedback that interferes with the SoftStep's LEDs and display.

+When using standalone presets, make sure that the `Remote` checkbox is enabled for the modeStep MIDI input in Live's settings.

 _Note: if you're having issues with LED states being overwritten when switching in and out of standalone mode, make sure to set a